 Airport hotels aren’t exactly the most desirable places to hang out.
 While I think this is true, there is something to be said for the convenience factor – especially if we’re talking about the new Calgary Airport Marriott In-Terminal Hotel.
 Situated between the international and domestic terminals at the Calgary International Airport, it took me exactly three minutes to walk from the hotel lobby to international security.
 I can’t tell you how freaking fantastic it was not stressing about making it to the airport on time.
-I rarely do hotel reviews, but I felt this Marriott airport hotel was deserving of one.
+I rarely do hotel reviews, but when you’re looking for a Calgary airport hotel, I felt this Marriott airport hotel was deserving of one.
 Here’s why:

 Guest rooms at the Calgary airport